StydeNet/html/docs/field-builder.md

 ###Customize by type

-Some CSS frameworks (like Bootstrap) need different markup for different form field types, so you can use the configuration to assign a different template to a particular field type, like this:
+Some CSS frameworks (like Bootstrap) need different markups for different form field types, so you can use the configuration to assign a different template to a particular field type, like this:

 ```
 	'themes' => [